 ‘Tis the season once again!
 Christmas has been and gone and New Year’s Eve celebrations are taking centre stage at the moment as we all prepare to welcome in 2016.

 Last year, Ballet Papier artist Berenice produced a fabulously festive gift for fans of her work – an enchanting short movie of The Nutcracker, starring a twinkle-toed troupe of paper ballerinas inspired by real balletomanes (including yours truly!) from all around the world.
-For Christmas 2015 she created a limited edition range of ceramic mugs and miniature notebooks featuring scenes from the film.
-I am honoured to be included in the selected artwork, depicted as the elegant Dew Drop Fairy.
-Happily, I am now the proud owner of one of “my” mugs – and the matching notebook.
+For Christmas 2015, she created a limited edition range of ceramic mugs and miniature notebooks featuring scenes from the film.
+I am honoured to be included in the selected artwork, depicted as the elegant Dewdrop Fairy.
+Happily, I am now the proud owner of one of “my” mugs, and the matching notebook.

 Working hard is part of who I am.
-I have a strong work ethic and respect this determined streak in others – particularly dancers, artists and other dedicated souls who ensure that their passions guide them in their endeavours.
-Still, it is too easy to become overwhelmed by what we “ought” to do and to forget that finding happiness is only possible if we allow ourselves to have – and follow – our own dreams and praise ourselves for each step we take towards realising our full potential.
+I have a strong work ethic and I respect this determined streak in others – particularly dancers, artists and other dedicated souls who ensure that their passions guide them in their endeavours.
+Still, it is too easy to become overwhelmed by what we “ought” to do and to forget that finding happiness is only possible if we allow ourselves to have – and follow – our own dreams.
+We must praise ourselves for each step we take towards realising our full potential.

 So, as 2015 ends and we enter a brand new year, I’m resolving not to let anyone or anything dull my sparkle – and you should too.
-Berenice has drawn me soaring through the air in a magnificent grand jeté leap as the Dew Drop Fairy.
+Berenice has drawn me soaring through the air in a magnificent grand jeté leap as the Dewdrop Fairy.
 While I may not always have the unfaltering confidence in myself that I would like to have, I am certainly going to be waltzing into January with the intention to spread my wings and fly.
 Throughout 2015, I have extended my reach as a dance writer and furthered my academic qualifications in dance.

 I’ll keep writing.
 I hope you’ll keep reading!